-AILA Research debate
+AILA Research Debate

-Coming soon: each issue of the AILA Review stimulates an AILA research debate about hot topics in applied linguistics.
+Coming soon: each issue of the AILA Review stimulates an AILA Research Debate about hot topics in Applied Linguistics.

 The contributions in the review serve as starting points for sharing and discussing viewpoints among experts in our field.
-Whereas writing acces requires identification through the AILA app, reading access is open to anyone browsing the AILA website.
+Whereas writing access requires identification through the AILA app, reading access is open to anyone browsing the AILA website.

 AILA Review, Volume 31